MicrosoftDocs/sql-docs/docs/2014/database-engine/unicode-compression-implementation.md

 ms.assetid: 44e69e60-9b35-43fe-b9c7-8cf34eaea62a
 caps.latest.revision: 7
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Unicode Compression Implementation
-  [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] uses an implementation of the Standard Compression Scheme for Unicode (SCSU) algorithm to compress Unicode values that are stored in row or page compressed objects.
+  [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] uses an implementation of the Standard Compression Scheme for Unicode (SCSU) algorithm to compress Unicode values that are stored in row or page compressed objects.
 For these compressed objects, Unicode compression is automatic for `nchar(n)` and `nvarchar(n)` columns.
-The [!INCLUDE[ssDE](../../includes/ssde-md.md)] stores Unicode data as 2 bytes, regardless of locale.
+The [!INCLUDE[ssDE](../includes/ssde-md.md)] stores Unicode data as 2 bytes, regardless of locale.
 This is known as UCS-2 encoding.
 For some locales, the implementation of SCSU compression in SQL Server can save up to 50 percent in storage space.

 ## Supported Data Types
  Unicode compression supports the fixed-length `nchar(n)` and `nvarchar(n)` data types.
 Data values that are stored off row or in `nvarchar(max)` columns are not compressed.